 - Walk a mile - Why not try walking the university mile on your lunch break and encourage your colleagues to be more active with you.
 You can complete the mile within 20-30 minutes.

-The university also offers other forms of support for employees to help ensure that they sustain good health and wellbeing, such as; mentoring, counselling and flexible working arrangements.
 Information on these and more can be found on the Personnel pages of the website